evanthegrayt/vim-lovehandle/README.md

 If, at any time, you want to see which database is being used, use the `:LHList` command.
 If you use the naming convention previously explained, if the current DB URL is set to a production database, it will be in red.
-The `LHList!` version of the command will also show the actual DB URL.
+Calling with `:verbose` will also show the actual DB URL.

 ```
 :LHList
 "=> b:db is set to development

-:LHList!
+:verbose LHList!
 "=> b:db is set to development: 'postgres://user:password@host:port/database'
 ```